Episodic Logit-Q Dynamics for Efficient Learning in Stochastic Teams: INTRODUCTION

-Of particular relevance are \citep{ref:Wang02,ref:MardenStateBased} and \citep{ref:Yongacoglu}. \citet{ref:Wang02} presents a learning dynamic for identical-interest MGs based on the adaptive play introduced by \citet{ref:Young93}.
-Quite contrary to our uncoupled learning dynamics, theirs has a coupled structure due to the off-policy learning of game structure including a maximization over joint actions. \citet{ref:MardenStateBased} studies learning in state-based potential games - a special class of MGs in which agents are myopic by being interested only in the immediate stage-payoffs and not in the continuation payoff, and therefore, the core non-stationarity issue is no longer present.
-Notably, \citet{ref:Yongacoglu}, follow-up of \citep{ref:Arslan17}, focuses on decentralized learning of efficient equilibrium in MGs.
-Their key idea is to focus on stationary pure strategies so that the underlying MG can be viewed as a (huge) normal-form game in which actions correspond to stationary pure strategies (since there are only finitely many contrary to a continuum of stationary mixed strategies).
+There are a few studies addressing efficient learning in SGs, such as \cite{ref:Wang02}, \cite{ref:Yongacoglu}, and \cite{ref:Sayin23}.
+In \cite{ref:Wang02}, the authors presented a learning dynamic for identical-interest SGs based on the adaptive play.
+Quite contrary to our uncoupled learning dynamics, theirs has a coupled structure due to the off-policy learning of game structure including a maximization over joint actions of all agents.
+Notably, in \cite{ref:Yongacoglu}, the authors focused on decentralized learning of efficient equilibrium in SGs.
+Their key idea is to focus on stationary pure strategies so that the underlying SG can be viewed as a (huge) normal-form game in which actions correspond to stationary pure strategies (since there are only finitely many contrary to a continuum of stationary mixed strategies).
 This reduces the problem to the repeated play of this (huge) normal-form game.
 They addressed the unknown state transitions and no access to opponent actions through learning-in-phases in which there is no update of strategies.
-In that sense, their dynamics have a flavor more similar with the actor-critic methods \citep{ref:Konda99} where two different timescales are used in the reverse order with our approach.
-In other words, the approaches differ in terms of learning-in-phases vs playing-in-rounds.
+In that sense, their dynamics have a flavor more similar with the actor-critic methods where two different timescales are used in the reverse order with our approach.
+In other words, the approaches differ in terms of learning-in-phases vs playing-in-episodes.
+Lastly, in \cite{ref:Sayin23}, we address efficient learning in stochastic teams with a vanishing step size used in the value function update different from the episodic scheme presented.
+However, the dynamics there provably reach a neighborhood of the efficient equilibrium with a more involved convergence analysis.
+Recall that logit-Q learning dynamics with the frequent value update reaches the exact efficient equilibrium.